Jobair16/Team2AdventureApp/Sprint 1/Story Points Forecast.md

 - The Web Application has Single Sign-On login page.
 The Database encrypts the User Data.
 - Users shall be able to create, edit and delete the profile and the profile picture.
-- The Web Application allows users to connect their profiles to Instagram and Facebook.
+- The Web Application allows users to connect their profiles to Instagram, Twitter and Facebook.
 - The Web Application collects user details such as: type of adventures the user is interested in, user's skill level, preferences, and attitude.

 ### Rationale behind the forecast:-